 - You met the alien status requirements for benefits payable starting on August 22, 1996.

-- You were a lawful permanent resident of the U.S., or were permanently living in the U.S. under color of law, for benefits payable before August 22, 1996.
+- You were a lawful permanent resident of the U.S. or were just permanently living in the U.S., for benefits payable before August 22, 1996.

-- You have income and resources within stated limits; and
+- You have income and resources within stated limits.

 - You file an application.

-The spouse of an eligible person may qualify if they also meet all of the conditions above and live in the same household.
-Both people must file their own application and meet all criteria to prove they are eligible as a couple.
+The spouse of an eligible person may qualify if they also meet all the conditions above and live in the same household.
+Both people must file an application and meet all criteria to prove they are eligible as a couple.

-Find answers to common questions about the program from the Supplemental Security Income Home Page.
+Find answers to common questions about the program from the SSI home page.

-Visit the Understanding Supplemental Security Income (SSI) Application Process page for details on how to apply.
+Visit the Supplemental Security Income (SSI) Application page for details on how to apply.